-While the vast majority of minor and adult structured settlements are set up in the same manner, there is one cardinal difference.
-Minors have very little, if any, say on how their structured settlement is set up or spent.
+While the vast majority of minor and adult structured settlements are set up in the same manner, there is one primary difference.
+Until they turn 18, minors have little to no say in how their structured settlement is set up or spent.
 Instead, the minor’s parents or guardian remain in control of the structured settlement and must spend the money according to the specifications ordered by the judge.
 Once they reach 18 years old, the minor can take over control of their structured settlement.

 The Judge Stipulates How the Money Will Be Spent

 Periodic Payment Settlement Act

-While this law provides a few different benefits to this act being made law, one of the biggest is it allows individuals to receive their structured payments tax-free.
+While this law provides a few different benefits, one of the biggest is that it allows individuals to receive their structured payments tax-free.
 The structured payments do not have to be included in the gross income report for income tax preparation.

 Additional Laws Were Put Into Place